addyosmani/backbone-fundamentals/chapters/03-internals.md

 var todo1 = new Todo();
 var todo1Attributes = todo1.toJSON();
-// Following logs: {"title":"","completed":false}
+// Following logs: {"title":"","completed":false }
 console.log(todo1Attributes);

 var todo2 = new Todo({
-  title: "Try these examples and check results in console.",
+  title: 'Try these examples and check results in console.',
   completed: true
 });

-// logs: {"title":"Try these examples and check results in console.","completed":true}
+// logs: {"title":"Try these examples and check results in console.","completed":true }
 console.log(todo2.toJSON());
 ```
 **Model.set()**

 `Model.set()` allows us to pass attributes into an instance of our model.
 Backbone uses Model.set() to know when to broadcast to its listeners that the model's data has changed.